-Creativity is defined by the ability to take traditional ideas, rules, patterns or notions and have the ability to interpret them in your own way through new forms, methods, interpretations and originality.
+Creativity is defined by the ability to take traditional ideas, rules, patterns or notions and have the ability to interpret them in your own way through new forms, methods, interpretations, and originality.

 It is characterized by a defining trait in someone’s personality, it is the way they think naturally about the world.
-Creative thinking requires complex cognition, organizational skills and time management.
+Creative thinking requires complex cognition, organizational skills, and time management.
 A creative person that is under stress won’t be able to create as best as they would want to.

-How Does Creativity And Addiction Relate?
+How Do Creativity And Addiction Relate?

-The Scientific Journal spoke with neuroscientist David linden of John Hopkins University School of Medicine.
+The Scientific Journal spoke with neuroscientist David Linden of John Hopkins University School of Medicine.

 When asked if there was a link between creativity and addition he explained:

 “No. I think the link is not between creativity and addiction per se.
 There is a link between addiction and things which are a prerequisite for creativity….
 We know that 40 percent of a predisposition to addiction is genetically determined, via studies on heritability in families and twins.
 There’s no single addiction gene.
 We don’t even know all the genes involved in conferring addiction risk”.

 This statement is very interesting.
 It allowed me to see a different perspective on creativity and addiction.
 It’s great to be able to see it another way but I still believe that the creative mind is more vulnerable to addictive behavior, especially during artistic frustration.
 Or an artist who has experimented with drugs, to test the depth of their creativity and only wound up with an addiction.